domschl/python-mchess/README.md

 [![License](http://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat)](LICENSE)
 [![Docs](https://img.shields.io/badge/docs-dev-blue.svg)](https://domschl.github.io/python-mchess/doc/build/html/index.html)

 `python-mchess` is a collections of libraries to work with Millennium's Chess Genius Exclusive chess board via the Chess Link interface.
+Alternatively, an eOne board can be used that has the Chess Link interface built in.

 Note: the client-side will be renamed to 'turquoise', hence main script is now `turquoise.py`